Policies Targeting Existing Buildings

 Voluntary programs

-In 2020, the City successfully implemented the Building Performance Leaders program, a Better Buildings Challenge – like program.
-The participants who joined pledged to reduce their aggregate carbon emissions by 10% from December 2019-December 2020 and committed to complete 2 of 3 actions: 1) Participate in one energy/water reduction behavior change campaign and one transportation behavior change campaign throughout the year; 2) Perform retro-commissioning or capital improvements as per Building Performance Ordinance requirements, or 3) Sign up for San José Clean Energy’s Total Green 100% carbon-free and renewable power option.
-Currently, staff are working on analyzing end of program data from the participants to determine the final carbon emission reduction.
+In 2020, the City successfully implemented the Building Performance Leaders Program, a Better Buildings Challenge – like program.
+The participants who joined pledged to reduce their aggregate carbon emissions by 10% from December 2019-December 2020 and committed to complete 2 of 3 actions: 1) Participate in one energy/water reduction behavior change campaign; 2) Perform retro-commissioning or capital improvements as per Building Performance Ordinance requirements, or 3) Sign up for San José Clean Energy’s Total Green 100% carbon-free and renewable power option.
+Staff have calculated a 24% reduction in emissions for 4 of 6 participating organizations – a reduction of over 2,100 MT of CO2e.

 Building performance standards

-The City of Seattle lobbied actively for WA state bill HB1257, which mandates that existing commercial buildings 50k sq feet or greater meet certain energy use thresholds.
-The City is also analyzing a city-specific requirement that could be based on a carbon metric.
-This strategy is outlined in the Mayor's Climate Action Plan.
+The City of Seattle lobbied actively for WA state bill HB1257, which mandates that existing commercial buildings 50,000 sq feet or greater meet certain energy use thresholds.
+The City is drafting legislation to enact a building emissions performance standard (BEPS) for existing commercial and multifamily buildings with a lower threshold of 20,000 square feet or greater.

 Retrocommissioning requirements